geothm/spring-fundamentals/src/main/resources/exercises.md

 MVC2.2 Create two Thymeleaf fragments that are reused across two pages: one for the header and one for the footer.
 Include these fragments in the two pages.
 One page should display a list of employees in a table, and the other a list of departments.

 MVC2.3 Create a form to save Products, a result page to display the saved products and the corresponding controller methods.

+MVC2.4 In the productForm add a button that will redirect to the product list page.